rticommunity/rticonnextdds-examples/examples/routing_service/remote_admin/c++11/README.md

 ## Building the Example

-In order to build this example, you need to define the variable `CONNEXTDDS_DIR` You can do so by exporting them manually, by sourcing the `rtisetenv` script for your architecture, or by passing them to the `cmake` command as arguments:
+In order to build this example, you need to define the variable `CONNEXTDDS_DIR` You can do so by exporting it manually, by sourcing the `rtisetenv` script for your architecture, or by passing it to the `cmake` command as arguments:

 ```bash
 mkdir build